sunnysideup/silverstripe-ecommerce_orderstep_payment_check/README.md

 Note that this step replaces the `OrderStep_Paid` in most cases.
 After that you will need to run a `dev/build?flush` and delete any Ordersteps that can be deleted (see: `http://mysite.co.nz/admin/shop/OrderStep`).

+After the flush you may also need to manually remove the 'Paid' step from the Order Step Settings.

 # email template